Spice up Your Website with Larger Pins

 2. Go to https://developers.pinterest.com then click 'Tools' and then click 'Widget builder'

 3. Choose widget type: 'Pin'

 4. Paste in the url for the Pin you want to embed

 5. Choose which size Pin you want embedded (Small, Medium, Large)

 6. Decide if you want to hide or keep the Pin's description

 7. Check out the Preview to see if you like it

 8. Copy the code and paste it into your page where you want the Pin to appear on your website or blog

-Have fun with this new Pinterest feature and post a link below so we can see what fun ways you are using embedded Pins on your blog or website.
+Have fun with this new Pinterest feature and post a link below so I can see what fun ways you are using embedded Pins on your blog or website.
 In the famous words of Pinterest, "Happy Pinning!"